amirulmenjeni/buildzr/README.md

 ✅ Writing architecture diagrams in Python allows you to integrate programmability and automation into your software architecture diagramming and documentation workflow.

-✅ Uses the familiar Python programming language to write predicates for including/excluding elements and relationships in views.
+✅ Uses the familiar Python programming language to write software architecture diagrams!

 # Contributing